CIRCL/potiron/README.md

   As the tshark module uses this one to process the storage in redis, combined keys are available here as well.

+  But it is also possible to skip JSON storage and save directly data in Redis, using the '--disable_json' (equals to '-dj') argument.
+In this case, specifying an output directory is not needed but make sure the path of the unix socket is filled out.
+  An example of command processing storage directly in Redis, skipping JSON, could then be:

+      ./potiron-json-tshark.py -c -i /tmp/test-honeypot-120140826000000.cap.gz -u /tmp/redis.sock -dj

 Some specific data fields can be represented into graphics (multiple values can be specified after parameter '-v') :

 	./bokeh_month.py -s test-honeypot-1 -f dport -v 22 -d 2017-03 -u /tmp/redis.sock -o ./out/ --logo /home/user/Pictures/logo.png